Back to Resources

 Freezone is the right structure for the majority of international entrepreneurs setting up in the UAE.
 Here is why.

-You want the fastest, simplest setup.
 Freezone registration is almost entirely digital.
+Our guide to the best UAE free zones compares the top options side by side.
 You upload your documents, pay the fees, and receive your trade license.
 Some zones process applications within 24 to 48 hours.
 Mainland setup involves more steps, including trade name reservation, MOA notarization, office lease registration, and potentially external approvals.

-You want the corporate tax advantage.
 Freezone companies that meet certain conditions can qualify for 0% corporate tax on qualifying income.
-This generally means income from transactions with other freezone entities or from international sources.
+This generally means income from transactions with other freezone entities or from international sources, as outlined in the Federal Tax Authority's guidance on free zone persons (Source: Cabinet Decision No. 100 of 2023).
 This is a meaningful advantage for businesses that operate primarily outside the UAE.
 Mainland companies pay 9% on profits exceeding AED 375,000.

-You are a solo founder or small team.
 Freezone companies are designed to be lean.
 A single shareholder, a flexi desk, and one visa is a perfectly functional setup.
+See our residency visa guide for the full process of getting your visa after company formation.
 You can grow from there.

 When Mainland Is the Right Call